ROTARY GLOBAL GRANT SCHOLARSHIPS FOR 2018-2019 FOR STUDY ABROAD – APPLICATION DEADLINE OCTOBER 20, 2017

 - Prior to submitting the completed application at the local level, the applicant must have thoroughly researched graduate programs of interest and must have selected a university with an attractive graduate program of study in one of the six Rotary focus areas cited above.
 However, application for admission to such a program should be postponed until after a successful interview at the District level.

 - The applicant must undergo a successful interview at the District level and be recommended by the District Scholarship Committee to the Rotary Foundation for review and approval.
-The District 6080 Scholarship Committee will review all applications and conduct District interviews in Springfield, MO on Saturday, November 12, 2016.
+The District 6080 Scholarship Committee will review all applications and conduct District interviews on Saturday, November 11, 2017 in the Lake area at a site to be announced.

 - After approval by the District 6080 Scholarship Committee, the applicant must apply and be accepted into the desired university program.
 The Rotary Foundation will not review and provide final approval for a scholarship until the applicant has received written approval of admission to the projected program of study.